BYLAW 9210

 A. ARTICLE ONE – INITIATING A POLICY

-1. A proposal for a new policy may be in the form of a draft policy proposal, a statement of intent with respect to the policy proposed, or a direction that a policy be developed in a specified area.
+1. A proposal for a new policy may be in the form of a draft policy proposal, a statement of intent with respect to a policy proposed, or a direction that a policy be developed in a specified area.

-3. Policy proposals in the Greater Victoria School District may be submitted by:
+3. Policy proposals may be submitted by:

 b) employee or employee group;